panaaj/signalk-resources-fs/README.md

     __Note: Choose this option if you are moving from `GPXLoad`.__ _Setting the path to the location used by `GPXLoad` will make all your existing resources available._

-2. `Databse`: Choosing this option store will use a database provider as the resource store.
+2. `Database`: Choosing this option store will use a database provider as the resource store.
 If the value entered in `path` is a:
     - `file system path on the device`: a databse store will be cretaed on the file system in the specified path.

     - `url`: a `CouchDB` compliant API will be used to interact with the databse server at the specified url.